 Telehealth visits will continue to be available.

-Services will be available at InteGreat Health starting July 15.
+Services are available at InteGreat Health.
 Visits are by appointment only.

 X-Ray Services and PT/OT Services